 Agrarian Ruins & Remnants of Desire

-Much of this prolific body of work was created in a relatively short period of time.
+Much of this body of work was created in a relatively short period of time.
 Wanting to create a landscape analogous to poetry that encompassed and defined the themes that ultimately drove me to create, I worked on many pieces simultaneously, using myriad mediums and surfaces in order to bypass a kind of thinking one might call "deterministic"; in other words, to access something akin to a dreamlike state.

-of a singular chest to become a symbol of humanity.
-The duende of the Spanish poets flared in the flamenco gestures of figures; a girl became a woman in the blood of the red bird staining white muslin.
-In the woodgrain of barn boards inked and ran through a press, and in the irreplicable weathered marks of found materials lived the Japanese concept of wab-sabi.
-With "agrarian ruins", such as boards from fallen barns, fragments of rusted metal, shards of pottery and tattered cloth from sites that held meaning in my personal narrative, I invited the history imbued in the substance itself to tell stories which opened to larger themes of what the modern world has lost with the destruction of the family farms that once defined our relationship not only to the rural landscape as a whole, but as the poet Wendell Berry would suggest, to language itself.
+The heart, untethered, appeared as a bird, having fled the rib cage of a singular chest to become a symbol of humanity.
+The Spanish poets' duende flared in the flamenco gestures of figures; a girl became a woman in the blood of a red bird staining white muslin.
+In the woodgrain of barn boards inked and run through a press, and in the irreplicable weathered marks of found materials lived the Japanese is-ness of wab-sabi.
+With "agrarian ruins", such as boards from fallen barns, fragments of rusted metal, shards of pottery and tattered cloth from sites that held meaning in my personal narrative, I invited the history implicit in the things itself to tell stories which opened to larger themes of what the modern world has lost with the destruction of family farms that once defined our relationship not only to the rural landscape as a whole, but as the poet Wendell Berry would suggest, to language itself.